eguvenc/Auth/README.md

 $identity->makeTemporary(300);
 ```

 using the method above, user idendity is made temporary and user cannot log in.
-The user must be sent verification code to approve his temporary idendity.
+The user must be sent verification code to approve his temporary identity.

 ```php
 if ($authResult->isValid()) {